-239 Kim Hee-Jin, "Inner Circle in Regime Mostly Stays Intact," Korea Joongang Daily, April 11, 2014.
-240 Alexandre Mansourov, "North Korea: Leadership Schisms and Consolidation During Kim Jong-un's Second Year in Power," op. cit.
+Kim Hee-Jin, "Inner Circle in Regime Mostly Stays Intact," Korea Joong Ang Daily, April 11, 2014.

+Alexandre Mansourov, "North Korea: Leadership Schisms and Consolidation During Kim Jong-un's Second Year in Power," op. cit.
 According to Mansourov, the regent structure around Kim Jong-un began to unravel not at the end of 2013, but in 2012, with the purge of Ri Yong-ho.
 Jang's purge was just the coup de grace of an already evolving process.
 If this is the case, much of the reported North Korean political history from 2013 needs to be reexamined.
 It suggests the possibility that Kim Jong-un is more adept at manipulating the levers of power than previously believed.
 Kim may have taken measures beginning in early 2013 to marginalize Jang's influence and power.
 This may have been the reason why Jang Song-taek was not part of the January 26, 2013 meeting of the senior officials handling foreign and security policy in which the third nuclear test was allegedly discussed.
 It could explain the sudden replacement of Ri Myong-su as Minister of People's Security with Choe Pu-il, who is rumored to be close to Kim Jong-un.
 It might shed light on the re-promotion of generals in 2013 (Choe Ryong-hae, Kim Kyok-sik, Kim Yong-chol) who had been demoted in 2012.
 In other words, these occurrences may not have been random, but early indications of Jang's diminishing clout at the hands of his nephew.

 While there is debate within the community of North Korea watchers regarding current and near term leadership dynamics, they largely agree on the fundamentals of the more distant future.
-The longer-term prognosis depends on Kim Jong-un's intrinsic leadership traits, as well as the system's ability to move forward with new faces at the fore.
-Provided that there has been no coup, as some suggest, the concept of monolithic leadership rule should enforce stability at the center.
-However, if policy failures begin to mount, Kim has left himself with little room to maneuver.241 He lacks the legitimacy his father possessed, let alone that of his grandfather.242 The Kim family itself has been wounded.
-If Kim Kyong-hui is out of the picture,243 the connection to the Mt.
-Paektu bloodline, which created the foundation for the Kim regime's legitimacy, will begin to fade.244 Instability could creep in and this could eventually lead to growing public agitation that the regime cannot control.
-This would allow the wider leadership more flexibility to go its own way, ignoring the demands from the center.
+The longer-term prognosis is dependent on Kim Jong-un's intrinsic leadership traits, as well as the system's ability to move forward with new faces moving to the fore.
+Provided there has not been a coup in place, as some suggest, the concept of monolithic leadership rule should enforce stability at the center.
+However, if policy failures begin to mount, Kim has left himself with little room for maneuver.
+He lacks the legitimacy his father possessed, to say nothing of his grandfather.
+He kim family itself has been wounded and if Kim Kyong-hui is out of the picture, the connectivity to the Mt.
+Paektu bloodline, which has created the foundation for legitimacy in the regime since its beginning, will begin to fade.
+In time, instability could creep in, and if allowed to fester, could lead to growing public agitation that the regime cannot control.
+This would allow the leadership more latitude to begin to go its own way, ignoring the demands from the center.